kabeershaikhh/Taskify/README.md

 Taskify ✅
 Taskify is a sleek and intuitive task management Android application that allows users to add, edit, delete, and manage their daily tasks with ease.
-Built with Java in Android Studio, Taskify follows a clean architecture using MVVM, offering a smooth and organized experience for personal productivity.
+Built with Kotlin in Android Studio, Taskify follows a clean architecture using MVVM, offering a smooth and organized experience for personal productivity.

 📸 Screenshots
 🏠 Splash & Home Screen